hpi-dhc/ggponc/README.md

 ## Molecular Named Entities

-Training and evaluation of a nested NER model for gene and variant mentions.
-The dataset (`molecular_2024_04_03`) is not yet described in a publication, but available upon request.
+Training and evaluation of a nested NER model for gene / protein and variant mentions.
+The dataset (`molecular_2024_04_03`) is not yet published, but available upon request.
 Place the release in `data` to run the notebook.

 See: [04_Molecular.ipynb](04_Molecular.ipynb)